oliward/2019--week-08--laravel/challenges/01/01/README.md

 ## Tricksy Challenges

 1) Create a `Person` class which takes a name and age in the constructor.
 Also create a `House` class which has an `addDweller()` method, which you can pass a person into.
 The house should keep track of its dwellers.
 The `House` class should have a static method called `census()` which you pass an array of `House` objects: it should return a flat array of all the `Person` objects those houses.
+It should have a static method called `averageAge` which you pass an array of `House` objects: it should return the average age of everyone in all the houses.

     **Hint**: PHP has an [`array_merge`](http://php.net/manual/en/function.array-merge.php) function